vinayakkulkarni/mapbox-gl-interpolate-heatmap/README.md

 - `p`: a factor affecting the computation of the color.
 A high value makes the color uniform around each point.
 Once again, take a look at the technical explanation part if you want to know more.
 Default value: `3`.

-- `roi`: region of interest, the layer will only be displayed inside that area.
+- `aoi`: area of interest, the layer will only be displayed inside that area.
 It's a list of coordinates with the same format as `points` (without the `val` attribute).
 If the list is empty, the entire map is the region of interest.
 Default value: `[]`.

 - `valueToColor`: [GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language) function (passed as a string) that map a value to the heatmap color.
 By default, a low value is colored blue, a medium green and a high red.
 This parameter allows you to change this behavior.
 The function must be named `valueToColor` with a `float` parameter (which will take values between 0 and 1), and must return a ` vec3` (with each component between 0 and 1).
 Default value: